Ephemera: Cloth, Menus

 There are a number of "River's Bends" listed online but there are very few that seem to be likely candidates as origins for where the coat originated.
 Could have made for a doorman to wear at a swanky restaurant or a resort hotel.
 Hope someone sees this who will recognize the coat and be able to tell me more about it.

-The photo of the Amy Hewes also provided the inspiration for the January, 1934 cover of Motor Boating magazine in which the the artist changed the angle to more of an overhead point of view.
-We've got in our illustration gallery.
+The photo of the AMY HEWES also provided the inspiration for the January, 1934 cover of Motor Boating magazine in which artist Carl W. Bertsch changed theangle to an overhead point of view.
+Artist Jack Woodson based a the stern on his painting of the "WHIPPOORWILL" on the AMY HEWES.

-I first saw the necktie when visiting Keokuk and Bob Miller was wearing the tie at a Midwest Riverboat Buffs gathering aboard the Geo.
-M. Verity.
+I first saw the necktie when visiting Keokuk where Bob Miller was wearing one at a Midwest Riverboat Buffs gathering aboard the GEO.
+M. VERITY.
 For many years Bob and his son John were curators aboard the Verity.

-Believe I finally found the tie quite a few years ago on eBay.
+I finally found the same tie years ago on eBay.
 I had it matted and framed.

 Built 1903 in Franklin, Louisiana